-Everyone is asked to wear a mask (except children 3 and under).
+Everyone is required to wear a mask (except children 3 and under).
 We have a limited number of masks for adults and children, so if you have one, please bring it.
-Parishioners are encouraged to bring their hand sanitizer and/or sanitizing wipes.
+Parishioners are encouraged to use hand sanitizer and/or sanitizing wipes.

 There will also be TEMPORARY liturgical changes similar to those implemented during the early stages of this pandemic back in February and March.
 For those receiving Holy Communion, please follow the instructions of Father White/ Deacon Graber and our ushers for lining up and receiving in a safe manner.

 HOW ELSE CAN I HELP?

 St. Mary’s Church has a limited amount of space.
 Parishioners are asked to avoid congregating in entry ways and should be mindful of social distancing in the vestibule, narrow aisles, the bathroom entrance, etc. This will allow the maximum number of people to be able to attend a public Mass.
 There will be seating available upstairs in the balcony.
 On Sunday mornings, once the church is full, people will be asked to go over to the school and watch the Mass on the livestream.
 You can then come over to the church for communion.